I beg to move,

 I did not hear a lot of difference in the approach across the piece.
 We know the issues and what we want to get to.
 Interestingly, my hon.
 Friend the Member for Bromley and Chislehurst spoke about a Committee report from two years ago that dealt with the same issues.
 Two years later, we have come to the same conclusions in this report—it is not even as though this is a new finding.
 We all want mutual market access, we want the importance of a labour mobility framework and we see the need for legal certainty.

 Several hon.
 Members said that if those things are not achieved and, as a result, English law clauses are included to a lesser degree in contracts, there is potential for very lasting damage to our legal services.
-That must be of great concern to everyone in this room.
+That must be of great concern to everyone in this Chamber.
 Various treaties were mentioned—Lugano and so forth—but relying on those would be second best.
 We want the best for our legal services sector.
 I hope the message has been received and that, as we go into further negotiations, the Minister will bang the drum for legal services as I am sure she will.

 Question put and agreed to.